bacionejs/byte-armada/README.md

 To support multiplayer without a server, exchange a WebRTC SDP handshake with a phone barcode, face-to-face, with both players on the same wifi.
 A stripped SDP is 130 characters (1600 raw), too long to type, but a perfect fit for a barcode handshake.

 JavaScript has a built-in barcode *reader*, but not a *generator*.
 For the generator, I originally considered `QR Code`, but even with a fixed version and error level, the logic is still 10k.
-This is due to complex features like multiple placement patterns, masking with scoring and selection, and interleaving data across multiple blocks with separate error correction.

-`DataMatrix` has a much simpler structure: fixed placement, no masking, and a single block.
+This is due to complex features like multiple placement patterns, masking with scoring and selection, and interleaving data across multiple blocks with separate error correction. `DataMatrix` has a much simpler structure: fixed placement, no masking, and a single block.
 And by using only a single encoding mode the algorithm is reduced to 1k.
-It supports a 2,000 byte payload, but anything above 200 is unreliable, not because of the barcode generator or the `BarcodeDetector` API, but because my live camera pipeline is fragile and lacks the advanced processing built into native phone scanners.

 Feel free to use `handshake.js` without attribution.
 And as you can see, `game.js` only needed a few lines to support multiplayer (search for "channel"); merely sharing creation data almost gives a complete solution but it gradually gets out of sync but by sharing destruction data too, it seems that everything works.
 This approach won't work for complex games...but good luck, and I hope to see your game someday. 🥳